Japanese dialects: Classification

 There are several generally similar approaches to classifying Japanese dialects.
 Misao Tōjō classified mainland Japanese dialects into three groups: Eastern, Western and Kyūshū dialects.
 Mitsuo Okumura classified Kyushu dialects as a subclass of Western Japanese.
 These theories are mainly based on grammatical differences between east and west, but Haruhiko Kindaichi classified mainland Japanese into concentric circular three groups: inside (Kansai, Shikoku, etc.), middle (Western Kantō, Chūbu, Chūgoku, etc.) and outside (Eastern Kantō, Tōhoku, Izumo, Kyushu, Hachijō, etc.) based on systems of accent, phoneme and conjugation.

 Eastern and Western Japanese

 A primary distinction exists between Eastern and Western Japanese.
 This is a long-standing divide that occurs in both language and culture.
+Tokugawa points out the distinct eating habits, shapes of tools and utensils.
+One example is the kind of fish eaten in both areas.
+While the Eastern region eats more salmon, the West consumes more seabream.

 The map in the box at the top of this page divides the two along phonological lines.
 West of the dividing line, the more complex Kansai-type pitch accent is found; east of the line, the simpler Tokyo-type accent is found, though Tokyo-type accents also occur further west, on the other side of Kansai.
 However, this isogloss largely corresponds to several grammatical distinctions as well: West of the pitch-accent isogloss: